jongtaek-kim/Bioinformatics-For-Molecular-Pathologist/README.md

   <img width="1260" height="500" src="https://github.com/jongtaek-kim/Bioinformatics-For-Molecular-Pathologist/blob/be30aae948f9bfba344cd250bd0c607fb62a265e/docs/images/Bioinformatics_workflow.jpg">
 </p>

+## 1. Bioinformatics

-## 1. Setting Up Your Computer For Tutorial
+## 2 Setting Up Your Computer For NGS Tutorial
-### Install Miniconda which contains the conda package manager and comes with Jupyter Notebook and several other tools that are useful for working in Python with scientific data.
-Once Miniconda is installed, you can use the conda command to install any other packages such as FastQC, Trimmomatic, BWA, SAMtools, GATK, etc.
+### Install Miniconda which contains the conda package manager.
+### Once Miniconda is installed, you can use the conda command to install any other packages such as FastQC, Trimmomatic, BWA, SAMtools, GATK, etc.

 ### *Click here for complete instructions [(Setting Up)](https://github.com/jongtaek-kim/Bioinformatics-For-Molecular-Pathologist/tree/main/Setting-Up-Your-Computer)

+## 3. Introduction To The Command Line.
+### Learn to use command-line tools to perform quality control, align reads to a reference genome, and annotate variants.
+### *Click here for complete instructions [(Command Line Tutorials)](
-## 2. FASTQC
+## 4. FASTQC
-## 3. Alignment (SAM/BAM)
+## 5. Alignment (SAM/BAM)
-## 4. Variant Calling
+## 6. Variant Calling
-## 5. Tertiary Analysis (Interpretation/Report)
+## 7. Tertiary Analysis (Interpretation/Report)